 Shareholder engagement is of great importance to our Board and management team as a means to solicit feedback and to ensure accountability and responsiveness to our shareholders.
-Building on our 2018 engagement efforts, as part of our 2019 shareholder engagement, we reached out to shareholders owning 72% of outstanding shares and met with all shareholders who requested meetings, who represented 26% of outstanding shares.
-Our Compensation / Nominating & Governance Committee Chair personally led discussions in meetings with shareholders representing 13% of outstanding shares, which were all meetings where her participation was requested.
+As part of our ongoing shareholder engagement efforts in 2020, we reached out to shareholders owning 70% of outstanding shares and met with all shareholders who accepted a meeting, who represented 37% of outstanding shares.
+Our Compensation / Nominating & Governance Committee Chair personally led discussions in meetings with shareholders representing 26% of outstanding shares, which were all meetings where her participation was requested.

-These discussions centered around our business strategy, corporate governance, executive compensation program, and board oversight of risk management.
-More specifically, we discussed the changes we made to our compensation program in 2019, our continued board refreshment with the appointment in 2019 of our newest independent director, insurance industry veteran Peter Carlson, and our environmental and sustainability practices.
+These discussions centered around our business strategy, corporate governance, executive compensation program, and sustainability.
+More specifically, we discussed our significant business achievements in 2020, our response to the COVID-19 pandemic, our work to enhance our ESG practices, diversity & inclusion, and the changes we made to our compensation program in 2019.
 The 2019 changes to our compensation program were to (i) make our annual bonus program for executive officers entirely formulaic with a pre-established, rigorous and quantifiable performance target relevant for our Company and industry and (ii) adopt share ownership guidelines for our executive officers.
-Our shareholders were overwhelmingly supportive of our executive compensation programs, including the performance metrics used in our 2019 annual bonus program and 2019-2021 long-term incentives, and our patient capital redeployment efforts.
+Our shareholders were overwhelmingly supportive of our approach in 2020.